The Grass Roots: Peak years

 As the Grass Roots, they had their first top-10 hit in the summer of 1967 with "Let's Live for Today", an English-language cover version of "Piangi con me", a 1966 hit for the Anglo-Italian quartet The Rokes.
 "Let's Live for Today" sold over one million copies and was awarded a gold disc.
 With Rob Grill as lead singer, they recorded a third version of "Where Were You When I Needed You".
 The band continued in a similar hit-making vein for the next five years (1967–1972).

 The Grass Roots played at the Fantasy Fair and Magic Mountain Music Festival on Sunday, June 11, 1967, in the Summer of Love as "Let's Live for Today" was at number 15 and climbing.

-In late 1967, the band recorded the album Feelings, which featured much heavier input in the songwriting and playing by the group members themselves, but its failure to sell prompted Barri to take full hold of the reins again, as he began to move the band in a more R&B, horn-punctuated direction.
+In late 1967, the band recorded the album Feelings, which featured much heavier input in the songwriting and playing by the group members themselves, but its failure to sell prompted Barri to take full hold of the reins again, as he moved the band in a more R&B, horn-punctuated direction.
 By this time, Sloan had phased out of his involvement with the band and relocated to New York City to pursue a solo career.

-On Sunday, October 27, 1968, the Grass Roots played at the San Francisco Pop Festival as their hit "Midnight Confessions" (their first record to feature horns, and with Carol Kaye playing the opening bassline) was peaking at number five.
+On Sunday October 27, 1968, the Grass Roots played at the San Francisco Pop Festival as their hit "Midnight Confessions" (their first record to feature horns, and with Carol Kaye playing the opening bassline) was peaking at number five.
 They then played at the Los Angeles Pop Festival and Miami Pop Festival in December 1968.

 Creed Bratton became frustrated by Dunhill's refusal to allow the band to write its own songs and play the instruments on its records (although the members did play alone at concerts).
 After a disastrous appearance at the Fillmore West in April 1969, a "slightly inebriated" Bratton was asked to leave the band.
 He was replaced by Dennis Provisor on keyboards and vocals, and lead guitarist Terry Furlong (1969–1971) was also brought in to form a quintet.
 This was the first of many line-up changes for this version of the band.

-According to Rob Grill, the band turned down "Don't Pull Your Love" and "Love Grows (Where My Rosemary Goes)," the latter supposedly because one of the members had a girlfriend named Rosemary and they thought it was inappropriate to have a song with her name and not the other members' girlfriends.
+According to Rob Grill, the band turned down "Don't Pull Your Love" and "Love Grows (Where My Rosemary Goes)," reportedly because Grass Roots frontman Rob Grill balked at singing a love song that might be thought to refer to co-member Warren Entner's wife Rosemarie Frankland.
 Both songs became regulars they performed live and later included on their 2000 live album The Grass Roots – Live At Last.